 The Eleventh Commandment

-The eleventh commandment was a phrase used by Ronald Reagan to communicate the importance of not damaging members of the same Party.
-It was a very serious “joke” designed to encourage Republicans to support each other, or at least not to damage each other, and in turn not to damage the entire Republican Party.
+The eleventh commandment was a phrase used by Ronald Reagan to communicate the importance of not damaging your fellow Republicans.
+It was a very serious “joke” designed to encourage Republicans to support each other, or at least not to damage each other, and as a result, not to damage the Republican Party as a group.

-Note: The 10 Commandments are the 10 foundational laws from God, given the Israelites, which were written on stone tablets, and brought down from Mount Sinai by Moses.
-Both Judaism and Christianity describe this story and these laws in their religious texts.
+Note: According to Judaism and Christianity, the 10 Commandments are the 10 foundational laws given by God to the Israelites.
+According to their religious texts, the laws were written on two stone tablets and brought down from Mount Sinai by Moses.